harveyai/biglaw-bench/README.md

 ## Overview
 BigLaw Bench is a comprehensive framework for evaluating the performance of large language models (LLMs) on complex, real-world legal tasks.
 Developed by Harvey's legal research team, BigLaw Bench aims to supplement existing benchmarks by focusing on tasks that mirror actual billable work performed by lawyers, providing a more accurate measure of an AI model's utility in professional legal settings.

-## Task Categories
+## Benchmarks

+### 1. BigLaw Bench — Core
-BigLaw Bench tasks are organized into two primary categories, each encompassing several specific task types:
+BigLaw Bench Core is a set of core tasks for benchmarking baseline legal problem-solving.
+Core tasks are organized into two primary categories, each encompassing several specific sub-task types:

 #### Transactional Task Categories
 - Corporate Strategy & Advising